Stress Reduction & Processing Techniques to Manage Migraine

 Mindfulness can be practiced in all facets of life.
 From stressful situations at work or home to hurtful migraine misconceptions, mindfulness allows you to take a deep breath, process your thoughts and diffuse the situation.
 For example, checking in with your present state when you begin to experience a migraine attack could help you identify triggers or work through the stress of the attack.

-Mindfulness is a simple, effective method for managing migraine and reducing potential triggers.
+Mindfulness is a simple, effective method for managing migraines and reducing potential triggers.
 Peruse our doctor-verified resource library to learn more about living with migraine, or join our Move Against Migraine support group to learn from other people’s experiences.